 It’s something everyone talks about as ‘best practice’, but the reality is that most companies’ data is disparate and incomplete.
 This means not only does it not meet the basic standards of good data practice, but it also fails to meet the requirements of any digital transformation project.
 In one 2017 study, HBR found that only 3% of companies’ data met basic quality standards.

 Because transformation usually requires understanding new types of unstructured data, external data and propriety data, integrating and cleaning up the data presents an enormous task, not least because of the volume of data.
-If a business’s data isn’t in a good place to start with, you can imagine the huge number of resources that will be needed to carry out a digital transformation.
-Leaders may be tempted to point the finger at IT, but this is not a departmental failure, it’s usually an organisational failure, where leaders have failed to put proper roles and responsibilities in place.
+If a business’s data isn’t in a good place to start with, you can imagine the huge number of resources needed to carry out a digital transformation.
+Leaders may point the finger at IT, but this is not a departmental failure.
+It’s usually an organisational failure, where leaders fail to put proper roles and responsibilities in place.

-These failures extend to post-transformation when leaders have not thoroughly thought through the transformation, communicating what data will be needed after transformation.
+These failures extend to post-transformation when leaders have not thoroughly thought through the transformation, communicating what data needed after transformation.
 Doing so means reviewing work processes and tasks to create data.

 3. Are we radical enough in our thinking?